11.3: Brain Tumors

 Figure 3.
 A meningioma, a benign tumor that developed in the meninges (thin membrane covering the brain), has caused a large hyperostosis (excessive bone growth of the skull).

 Diagnosis and Treatment.
 Diagnosing a brain tumor usually involves a neurological exam with a doctor, lab tests of blood and urine, and diagnostic imaging with magnetic resonance imaging (MRI).
 MRI scans can provide high-resolution information about tumor cell density and a precise map of the tumor and neighboring structures (see Figure 4 for an MRI scan of a tumor).
 Surgery is used to obtain tissue for diagnosis and to remove as much tumor as safely possible.
 Radiation therapy and chemotherapy are often used to kill cancer cells or stop them from spreading.
 Biological or immunotherapies are being developed to enhance the body’s immune response and to recognize and fight cancer cells.
-Outcomes for treatments differ greatly based on the tumor type, location, degree of spreading, etc. Malignant glioblastomas, an especially aggressive spreading cancer, usually have very poor outcomes (median survival of 14 months; Delgado-Lopez, 2016); while benign meningiomas (non-spreading tumors that develop in the meninges membrane covering the brain) have good outcomes because they haven’t invaded the brain and can be surgically removed.
+Outcomes for treatments differ greatly based on the tumor type, location, degree of spreading, etc. Malignant glioblastomas, an especially aggressive spreading cancer, usually have poor outcomes (median survival of 14 months; Delgado-Lopez, 2016); while benign meningiomas (non-spreading tumors that develop in the meninges membrane covering the brain) have good outcomes because they haven’t invaded the brain and can be removed surgically.

 black and white image of a metastatic tumor in the cerebral hemisphere from lung cancer, shown on magnetic resonance imaging